 -felab-order

 Force elaboration order.
+For further details see [Elaboration Control], page 163 and [Elaboration Order Handling in GNAT], page 287.

+-F

 Force the checks of elaboration flags. gnatbind does not normally generate checks of elaboration flags for the main executable, except when a Stand-Alone Library is used.
 However, there are cases when this cannot be detected by gnatbind.
 An example is importing an interface of a Stand-Alone Library through a pragma Import and only specifying through a linker switch this Stand-Alone Library.
 This switch is used to guarantee that elaboration flag checks are generated.

+-h

 Output usage (help) information.

+-H

+Legacy elaboration order model enabled.
+For further details see [Elaboration Order Handling in GNAT], page 287.

+-H32

-Use 32-bit allocations for \\gnat\malloc (and thus for access types).
-For further details see [Dynamic Allocation Control], page 162.
+Use 32-bit allocations for gnat_malloc (and thus for access types).
+For further details see [Dynamic Allocation Control], page 165.

+-H64

-Use 64-bit allocations for \\gnat\malloc (and thus for access types).
-For further details see [Dynamic Allocation Control], page 162.
+Use 64-bit allocations for gnat_malloc (and thus for access types).
+For further details see [Dynamic Allocation Control], page 165.

+-I

 Specify directory to be searched for source and ALI files.

+-I-

 Do not look for sources in the current directory where gnatbind was invoked, and do not look for ALI files in the directory containing the ALI file named in the gnatbind command line.

+-1

 Output chosen elaboration order.

+-Lxxx

 Bind the units for library building.
-In this case the adainit and adafinal procedures ([Binding with Non-Ada Main Programs], page 162) are renamed to xxxinit and xxxfinal.
+In this case the adainit and adafinal procedures ([Binding with Non-Ada Main Programs], page 165) are renamed to xxxinit and xxxfinal.
 Implies -n. ([GNAT and Libraries], page 32, for more details.)

--Mxyz
+-M xyz

 Rename generated main program from main to xyz.
 This option is supported on cross environments only.

--mn